dmhacker/drsh/README.md

 You can install drsh locally using `go get`.

 ```
-go get -v github.com/dmhacker/drsh/...
+go get -v -u github.com/dmhacker/drsh/cmd/drsh
 ```

-At this point, you can use the command `drsh`.
+At this point, you can use the command `drsh`!

 ### Servers